janrain/LoginEligibility.iOS/README.md

-# PolicyChecker.ios
+# LoginEligibility.iOS
-iOS Library that works with the MIAA Policy Checker service
+iOS Framework that works with the MIAA Policy Checker service